ConceptualBlending/monster_render_system/README.md

 | Core/ITextureRepository.cs           | Interface for objects which devliver bitmap ressources for types
 | Core/MedusaRenderer.cs               | The core component which performs the drawing
 | Core/ReferencePoint.cs               | An implementation of the connection point concept
-| Core/ReferencePointContainer.cs      | An list of connection points, related to a given type
+| Core/ReferencePointContainer.cs      | A list of connection points, related to a given type
 | Core/Universe.cs                     | The set of all known (predefined) individuals which builds up the output
 | Forms/ImageViewer.cs                 | A window to show the output directly to the user
-| IO/FileSystemTextureRepository.cs    | An implementation of ITextureRepository which loads bitmaps from the file system
+| IO/FileSystemTextureRepository.cs    | An implementation of ITextureRepository which loads images from the file system
 | IO/Repository.cs                     | The correspondending class to repository index files, serializable by Json.NET
 | IO/MonsterMarkup.cs                  | The correspondending class to markup files, serializable by Json.NET
-| IO/Validator.cs                      | A class which checks several constrains to markups and repositories.
+| IO/Validator.cs                      | A class which checks several constraints to markups and repositories.
 | Utils/Vector2.cs                     | Simple 2D vectors

 ### Core Algorithm Outline